Analysis | The GameStop stock situation isn’t about populism. It’s about whether the market is ‘real.’

-The most popular narrative framing has been that of the populists (a phrase that doesn’t really mean much anymore, beyond just “a collection of guys who are mad”) versus The Institutions — and there’s some merit to this.
-On r/wallstreetbets, the subreddit that sparked GameStop’s explosive growth, you’ll find tons of posts about growing up with little, and a near-Zen comfort with losing it all just to stick it to the hedge funds.
+The most popular narrative framing has been that of the populists (a phrase that doesn’t really mean much anymore, beyond just “a collection of guys who are mad”) versus the Institutions — and there’s some merit to this.
+On Wallstreetbets, the Reddit forum that sparked GameStop’s explosive growth, you’ll find tons of posts about growing up with little, and a near-Zen comfort with losing it all just to stick it to the hedge funds.
 (Never mind the lessons learned from some of the juiciest and most viral r/relationships posts.)
 The New York Times’s write-up closed with this quote from the wife of a retail investor: “Eat the rich.”

 This is an easy way of understanding this issue because it’s the lens through which we’ve viewed much of the past half-decade.
-But my sister’s text reminded me that there’s an underlying distinction that is maybe a bit more accurate, at least as it pertains to movement in the stock market; It informs the insurgent versus establishment narrative.
+But my sister’s text reminded me that there’s an underlying distinction that is maybe a bit more accurate, at least as it pertains to movement in the stock market; it informs the insurgent versus establishment narrative.
 It’s this: Do you think value in the market is merely socially constructed smoke and mirrors, or the representation of an efficient, working market that follows certain rules and trends?

 A brief explainer